supermomo668/AWSDeepLearningTorch2-Jupyter-Docker/README.md

 Everything in the base AWS AMI image
 * Jupyter lab will spin up at localhost:8888
 * Conda environment ```dl``` will be created with Python3.11
+* Maps GPUs if available
-* Python pip packages will be updated in 'dl' upon run
+* System + Python pip packages will be updated in 'dl' upon run
+* Maps host docker into docker environment to avoid re-installation
 ## Usage
 Upon configuring , window or linux command is ready out of box.
 On windows:
 ```